hdfiresky/Tutorials/backend_setup_guide.md

 curl -X POST "http://127.0.0.1:8000/fetch-from-internet" \
 -H "Content-Type: application/json" \
 -d '{
-  "query": "What are the new features in Python 3.12?", "language": "English"
+  "query": "What is the current status of ChatGPT 5?", "language": "English"
 }'
 ```